 The study also found that teenage girls showing eating disorder symptoms are nearly four times as likely to use inhalants and cocaine.
 Also, girls between the ages of 10 and 14 who diet more than once a week are nearly four times likelier to start smoking.

 Numerous studies have followed in recent years, with the large majority suggesting a strong link between substance abuse and eating disorders.

 Why are substance abuse disorders and eating disorders so frequently co-occurring?
 There are a handful of contributors.
 On a physical level, both substance abuse and ED involve similar regions of the brain, such as its reward pathways and stress responses.
 There’s also the complementary aspects of the two disorders, as substances like cocaine and amphetamine are used for weight control and appetite suppression purposes.

 Also contributing to these disorders’ tendency to co-occurrence is what the medical community calls “overlapping genetic variabilities.”
 What this means is that personality traits like impulsiveness, anxiety, and low self-esteem are often connected to both disorders.
 There’s also a high probability that both disorders stem from what the medical community calls “overlapping environmental triggers” such as a traumatic event in the person’s past.

-JourneyPure At The River now treats all secondary eating disorders and their co-occurring conditions through JourneyPure at Whitestone in Nashville.
-We offer medically-assisted detox services, individual and group counseling and experiential therapies.
+JourneyPure At The River now treats all secondary eating disorders and their co-occurring conditions in our Nashville facility.
+We offer medically-assisted detox services, individual and group counseling, and experiential therapies.
 Our friendly and knowledgeable staff is ready for you to get healthy and stay healthy.
-Call JourneyPure Whitestone today at 1-800-901-4413.